FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 ### PII or sensitive info protection ###

  - sanitizer : /TYPE/Step/[placeholder: *]/MASK(key1|key2)/[placeholder: KEY-base62]/AES(key1|key2)
- - Always start with /, not end with /; can place multiple groups
+ - start with /, not end with /; can place multiple groups; $ is to pass parameters.
+ - Or, start without / to match specified method by @Logging;

 > TYPE: in general it's JSON, could be ERROR or TEXT etc.

 > Step: support wildcard match:
 >> `/JSON/*Controller.java*controller.*Controller#*/*/MASK(encryptionKey)/*/MD5(sessionId|session_id)`

-> placeholder: should be base 62 for [vector of md5/sha1 and key for AES]; may leave it empty then it will use default *
+> placeholder: should be base 62 for [vector of MD5/SHA1/SHA256 and key for AES]; may leave it empty then it will use default *

 > Currently supported